Vidhanvyrs/WeatherApp/README.md

 Contributions to this project are welcome.
 If you would like to contribute to the project, please follow these steps here:

-1. Fork the WeatherApp repository
+1. Fork the WeatherApp repository and then clone the project.
-2. Create a new branch for feature or fix a bug
+2. Create a new branch for a feature or fix a bug.
-3. Make necessary changes in your new branch (The one you created).
+3. Make necessary changes in your new branch (**The one you created**).
 4. Test your changes thoroughly.
-5. Save your changes before committing and pushing into Github (**Most important**).
+5. Save your changes before committing and pushing them into Github (**Most important**).
-6. Submit a pull request to the main repository
+6. Submit a pull request to the main repository.

 [Contribution guidelines for this project](CONTRIBUTING.md)